any027/BillHelper/README.md

 3) I want to split the bill.

 All of these three parts should be self explanatory.
-If ther are any problems please contact this account.
+If there are any problems please contact this account.